wenleicao/wenleicao.github.io/_posts/2019-11-10-Generate_Metadata_for_BIML_via_PowerShell.md

 c and d. is not the focus of this post, but I will quickly go over and list biml file in the download link at the end of the post.

-a.
+### a.	extract meta data from flat files
 Let us assume we have two files in a folder, course.csv and student.csv.
 If this is successful, you can use it for hundreds and thousands file likewise.
 I am just use two files as an experiment (csv file are also in download link).

 <img src="/images/blog30/course.PNG">